 Doña Ana Community College is located in the urban setting of Las Cruces, New Mexico, less than an hour from El Paso.

-If you want to see Doña Ana Community College for yourself, plan a visit.
+If you would like to see Doña Ana Community College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 10/25 to Las Cruces, or book a flight to the nearest airport, El Paso International.

 You can also take a virtual campus tour to get a sense of what Doña Ana Community College and Las Cruces are like without leaving home.